I started writing about "RDO" when I noticed how little info was available online.

 - Three [Collectible Item] Found: Once you have the location for Madam Nazaar buy the corresponding Collector Map for whatever item that's listed.
 That part is easy; the reason for bringing it up is that it sometimes resets if you switch sessions.
 So make sure you collect all three of the Collectibles or else you'll have to redo this Challenge.

 - More than one Bounty Target Brought in at Once: You'll need either a Posse or the Bounty Wagon for this one.
 There will be bounties with more than one target listed.
 You'll need to do three of these.
 On the plus side if you bring in five of them at once you'll get the "5 Bounties brought in" Challenge done in one swoop . . .
+DO NOT try to do a double bounty without a Bounty Wagon, the game will think one of the targets escaped.

 - 20 Carcasses Sold Within 10 Minutes: Donating carcasses to Cripps doesn’t count.
 You must sell to a Butcher.
 Also fish unfortunately don’t count for this Challenge (I tried, believe me).
 Having the Hunting Wagon would make this easier.
 Luckily small birds, and other animals that fit in your Satchel (that aren’t fish of course . . . ) will register.